Ancestors & Money: A 6 month coaching cohort

 Ready to sign up or have some questions?

-The first step is this application form, then a phone or Zoom call to begin to get to know each other, share about the cohort, and answer your questions.
-These hour-long discovery calls are happening in February and March, by invitation.
+If you are interested in Cohort Five (November 2025 - May 2026), applications are now open.
+We invite you to fill out this Application Form between now and May 1, 2025.
+The next step is a phone or Zoom call to begin to get to know each other through story, sharing about the cohort, and answering your questions.
+These hour-long discovery calls will take place between April and June, by invitation.